nextbuzz/buzz-seo/readme.txt

 try to solve it in a future release.

 == Changelog ==

+= 0.7.9 =
+* Add: filter to change menu name in admin panel
+* Remove: check for updates in plugin list

 = 0.7.8 =
 * Fix: addJSONLDToLoop does not return content in StructuredData which results in unexpected behaviour